acolinisi/hpsc/README-scs.md

 Get the source and build the SDK
 --------------------------------

+Create a working directory for yourself on the network share:

+    $ mkdir /projects/boeing/$(whoami)
+    $ cd /projects/boeing/$(whoami)

-Get the source by cloning `zebu` branch to a directory of your choice:
+Get the source by cloning `zebu` branch:

     $ git clone --recursive -b zebu /projects/boeing/isi/hpsc